A Comprehensive Guide to Digital Accessibility for Local Government

-Your municipality does not merely care about all its citizens as a collective body of voters.
+Your municipality does not merely care about all its residents as a collective body of voters.
 It cares about each resident as a unique individual with personal goals, opinions, and needs.
-To ensure equitable access to local information and digital resources for its citizens, your community has committed to meeting and exceeding accessibility standards as set forth by the Americans with Disabilities Act (ADA), yet the rules and requirements are changing, and it is your job to ensure ongoing compliance.
+To ensure equitable access to local information and digital resources for its residents , your community has committed to meeting and exceeding accessibility standards as set forth by the Americans with Disabilities Act (ADA), yet the rules and requirements are changing, and it is your job to ensure ongoing compliance.

 What is Digital Accessibility